winitzki/scall/tutorial/programming_dhall.md

 It follows that the greatest fixpoint of `J x x` is the same as the greatest fixpoint of `J x y`, and similarly for the least fixpoints.
 $\square$

-Now we begin the proof of the mutual recursion encoding.
+Now we begin the proof of the mutual recursion encodings.

 Let us first consider the greatest fixpoints and rewrite the equations `T = F T U` and `U = G T U` as: